 (3) Preventing or remedying neglect, abuse, or exploitation of children and adults unable to protect their own interests, or preserving, rehabilitating, or reuniting families;

 (4) Preventing or reducing inappropriate institutional care by providing for community-based care, home-based care, or other forms of less intensive care;

 (5) Securing referral or admission for institutional care when other forms of care are not appropriate, or providing services to individuals in institutions.

 (1) All federal funds received under Title XX shall be appropriated as follows:

 (a) Seventy-two and one-half per cent to the department of job and family services;

-(b) Twelve and ninety-three one-hundredths per cent to the department of mental health;
+(b) Twelve and ninety-three one-hundredths per cent to the department of mental health and addiction services;

 (c) Fourteen and fifty-seven one-hundredths per cent to the department of developmental disabilities.

 (2) Each of the state departments shall, subject to the approval of the controlling board, develop a formula for the distribution of the Title XX funds appropriated to the department to its respective local agencies.
 The formula developed by each state department shall take into account all of the following for each of its respective local agencies: